mpadillagarcia/My-Portfolio/README.md

-# 🌟 Manuel Padilla - Portfolio Web
+# 🌟 Manuel Padilla - Web Portfolio

-¡Bienvenido al código fuente de mi portfolio web!
-Este proyecto ha sido desarrollado utilizando **Astro** y **Tailwind CSS** para ofrecer una experiencia rápida, moderna y totalmente responsive.
-Además, se ha añadido un atractivo fondo interactivo de partículas gracias a la integración de **astro-particles**.
+Welcome to the source code of my web portfolio!
+This project was developed using **Astro** and **Tailwind CSS** to provide a fast, modern, and fully responsive experience.
+Additionally, an attractive interactive particle background has been added thanks to the integration of **astro-particles**.

-Puedes visitar el portfolio aquí: **[mpadilla.netlify.app](https://mpadilla.netlify.app)**
+You can visit the portfolio here: **[mpadilla.netlify.app](https://mpadilla.netlify.app)**

-## 🚀 Tecnologías Utilizadas
+## 🚀 Technologies Used

-- **[Astro](https://astro.build/)**: Un framework para construir sitios web rápidos con componentes UI desde cualquier framework (React, Svelte, Vue, etc.).
+- **[Astro](https://astro.build/)**: A framework for building fast websites with UI components from any framework (React, Svelte, Vue, etc.).
-- **[Tailwind CSS](https://tailwindcss.com/)**: Un framework CSS para construir interfaces de usuario personalizadas rápidamente.
+- **[Tailwind CSS](https://tailwindcss.com/)**: A CSS framework for quickly building custom user interfaces.
-- **[astro-particles](https://www.npmjs.com/package/astro-particles)**: Un plugin de Astro para crear efectos de partículas dinámicos en el fondo del sitio.
+- **[astro-particles](https://www.npmjs.com/package/astro-particles)**: An Astro plugin for creating dynamic particle effects in the site's background.

-## 🎨 Características del Proyecto
+## 🎨 Project Features

-- **Diseño Moderno**: Interfaz limpia y profesional, optimizada para todas las resoluciones de pantalla.
+- **Modern Design**: Clean and professional interface, optimized for all screen resolutions.
-- **Secciones Dinámicas**:
+- **Dynamic Sections**:
-  - **Portada**: Una portada de bienvenida.
+  - **Hero**: A welcoming hero section.
-  - **Experiencia Laboral**: Trabajos relevantes.
+  - **Work Experience**: Relevant job experiences.
-  - **Proyectos**: Galería de proyectos destacados.
+  - **Projects**: Gallery of featured projects.
-  - **Tecnologías**: Lista de tecnologías con experiencia.
+  - **Technologies**: List of experienced technologies.
-  - **Sobre Mí**: Descripción personal.
+  - **About Me**: Personal description.
-- **Fondo Interactivo de Partículas**: Añade un toque visual, innovador y atractivo al portfolio con partículas interactivas que responden al movimiento del cursor y clics del usuario.
+- **Interactive Particle Background**: Adds a visually appealing, innovative touch to the portfolio with interactive particles that respond to cursor movement and user clicks.

 ##

-Este porfolio web ha sido desarrollado siguiendo las explicaciones del canal de Midudev.
-De esta forma, es posible seguir poco a poco los pasos y comprendiendo cada uno de los aspectos clave de la web.
+This web portfolio was developed following the explanations and advice from the Midudev channel.
+This approach allows you to follow the steps gradually and understand each key aspect of the website.